First Hundred Years' War: Richard's retaliation against Philip

 The war resumed in 1195 when Philip besieged Vaudreuil after learning that Henry VI of the Holy Roman Empire was conspiring with Richard to invade France, effectively nullifying the truce.
 According to English chroniclers, Richard met with Philip, who appeared to be stalling for time with negotiations while his engineers were secretly undermining the walls.
-When the walls suddenly collapsed, Richard realized Philip's deception and ordered his forces to attack the French.
+When the walls suddenly collapsed, Richard realised Philip's deception and ordered his forces to attack the French.
 Philip narrowly escaped, and Richard captured what remained of Vaudreuil.

 After the events at Vaudreuil, Richard besieged Arques.
 Philip now pressed his advantage in northeastern Normandy, where he, at the head of 600 knights, conducted a raid at Dieppe, burning the English ships in the harbor while repulsing an attack by Richard at the same time.
 Philip now marched southward into the Berry region.
 His primary objective was the fortress of Issoudun, which had just been captured by Richard's mercenary commander and right hand man, Mercadier.
-John also captured Gamaches located in the Vexin around this time.
 The French king took the town and was besieging the castle when Richard stormed through French lines and made his way in to reinforce the garrison, while at the same time, another army was approaching Philip's supply lines.
 Against expectation, Richard laid down his arms and negotiated with Philip, paying homage to him in the process.
 Philip's situation also became precarious as the arriving Angevin reinforcements meant that Richard's forces began to outnumber his own.
 As a result, Philip gave up most of his recent conquests in the Treaty of Louviers in December 1195.
+John also captured Gamaches located in the Vexin around this time.
 During this relatively longer period of peace, Richard began construction on the Château de Gaillard to fortify Normandy from further invasions which was mostly complete by 1198.
 The castle was ahead of its time, featuring innovations that would be adopted in castle architecture nearly a century later.